|7/1 ARM (adjustable rate)||0%||0%|

 It’s important to understand everything that goes into your mortgage rate before you buy a home in Louisiana.
 Benzinga put together a list of go-to facts and updated rates to make your home buying process as easy as possible.

-- Bank of America: Best for First-time Buyers
+- Bank of America: Best for First Time Home Buyers in Louisiana

 - CitiBank: Best for Quick Closing